 $146,027,888

-In this Jonathan Frakes directorial venture, the crew of the USS Enterprise-E travels back in time from the 24th century to the mid-21st century to stop the cybernetic Borg from dominating Earth by rewriting their past.
+Directed by Jonathan Frakes, 'Star Trek: First Contact' follows the crew of the USS Enterprise-E as they travel from the 24th century to the mid-21st century.
+Their mission is to stop the cybernetic Borg from altering the course of history and conquering Earth.

 DramaFantasyHorror